easybuilders/easybuild/docs/Installing-Lmod-without-root-permissions.rst

 .. code:: bash
     export LMOD_CMD=$HOME/lmod/8.4/libexec/lmod

-Note that you can also use the specific version as above but the ``lmod`` directory symlink allows updates without needing to change this export:
+Note that you can use the specific version as above but the ``lmod`` directory symlink allows updates without needing to change this export (and so is usually preferred):

 .. code:: bash